 Nevertheless, solutions such as web containers exist and allow both to add a visual aspect to the contextual tabs and also to limit the unwanted information shared between websites.

-If you have any questions about the subject, or about the add-on module itself, feel free to contact me on Twitter or by e-mail.
+If you have any questions about the subject, or about the add-on module itself, feel free to contact me on Twitter.